cosmos/cosmos-sdk/CONTRIBUTING.md

       make a comment on the issue to inform the community of your intentions to begin work.
 4. To submit a work and contribute in development follow standard GitHub best practices:
-   1. fork the repo, branch from the HEAD of `master`, make some commits, and submit a PR to `master`
+   1. Fork the repo, branch from the HEAD of `master`, make some commits, and submit a PR to `master`.
-      - For core developers working within the cosmos-sdk repo, to ensure a clear ownership of branches, branches must be named with the convention `{moniker}/{issue#}-branch-name`.
+      - For core developers working within the `cosmos-sdk` repo, follow branch name conventions to ensure a clear ownership of branches `{moniker}/{issue#}-branch-name`.
    2. If you have something to show, stat with a `Draft` PR.
 It's good to have an early validation and we highly encourage to do it.
 Draft PR also indicates to the community that the work is in progress.
       Moreover we want to avoid big PRs.